Enjoy a cheesy, creamy cauliflower Au Gratin casserole with rich béchamel sauce topped with a crusty layer of breadcrumbs and cheese.

-Today we’re making a creamy cauliflower au gratin.
 Au gratin basically means the casserole is topped with a crusty layer of breadcrumbs and cheese.
-Despite its very fancy name and obvious French origins, this tastes as comforting and down-to-earth as something you would eat at home.
+Despite its fancy name and obvious French origins, it tastes just as comforting and down-to-earth as a regular home-cooked meal.

 CREAMY CAULIFLOWER AU GRATIN RECIPE TIPS

 Do you see that cheese?
 That sauce is a combination of two types of cheese on top of the bechamel sauce.
-Think of it as a cauliflower version of mac and cheese, only this has a nice crusty topping.
-So let’s make some!
+Think of it as a cauliflower version of mac and cheese.

 Simply whip out that casserole dish, blanch some cauliflower florets for five minutes until al dente and work on the sauce for another ten or so.
 The sauce is what will take up most of your time at the stove.
 Layer it in the casserole and top with the crusty breadcrumb mixture then bake!
 I make it sound so easy and it truly is.